ANIMAL RIGHTS DECLARATION

 III.
 QUALITY OF LIFE RIGHTS

-14. Right to Access Basic Needs
+13. Right to Access Basic Needs

-The right to access one’s food, water, air, light, shelter, warmth, all necessary resources for survival, growth, activity or work, and essential self care, safety, freedom from extreme environments, safety from pollution and other harmful conditions
+The right to access one’s food, water, air, light, shelter, warmth, all necessary resources for survival, growth, activity or work, and essential self-care, safety, freedom from extreme environments, safety from pollution and other harmful conditions

-15. Right to Health, Healing, Rescue, and Care
+14. Right to Health, Healing, Rescue, and Care

-The right to basic care, medical treatment, rescue, rehabilitation, sanctuary, rehabilitation, stewardship, fair conditions, and protection from illness, injurity, fear, threats, insecurity or danger.
+The right to access basic care, medical treatment, rescue, rehabilitation, sanctuary, rehabilitation, stewardship, fair conditions, and protection from illness, injurity, fear, threats, insecurity or danger.

-16. Right to Rest, Sleep, Comfort, and Recuperation
+15. Right to Rest, Sleep, Comfort, and Recuperation

-17. Right to Play, Enrichment, and Pleasure
+16. Right to Play, Enrichment, and Pleasure

 The right to joy, stimulation, comfort, interaction, exploration, and species-appropriate or personally desired activities that don’t take away anyone else’s rights.

-18. Right to Learn and Cognitive Development
+17. Right of Learning and Cognitive Development

-The right to curiosity, exploration, mental growth, learning or education, self development, and meaningful experience in ways that benefit self and don’t abuse the rights of others.
+The right to curiosity, exploration, mental growth, learning or education, self-development, and meaningful experience in ways that benefit self and don’t abuse the rights of others.

-19. Right to a Safe Environment
+18. Right to a Safe Environment

 IV.
 GROUP RIGHTS AND ECOLOGICAL RIGHTS

-(Collective rights necessary for species and social wellbeing of sentient living beings)
+(Collective rights necessary for species and social well-being of sentient living beings)

-20. Right of Families and Social Units
+19. Right of Families and Social Units

 Parents, offspring, herds, packs, colonies, pods, flocks, and bonded groups have a right to remain together, safeguard each other, and to look after each other, especially the best interest of children and vulnerable individuals.
+Individuals also have the right to break free from any group or family should they so choose or if it is in their best interests.

-21. Right to Cultural and Species-Specific Behaviours
+20. Right to Cultural and Species-Specific Behaviours

 Species may maintain natural lifestyles, migration routes, communication, and social structures in ways that don’t infringe upon the rights of other individuals.

-22. Right to Habitat and Ecosystem Protection
+21. Right to Habitat and Ecosystem Protection

-23. Right to Exist as a Species
+22. Right to Exist as a Species

-No species may be intentionally eradicated, genetically manipulated for exploitation, or driven to extinction by deliberate actions of another.
+No species may be intentionally eradicated, genetically manipulated for exploitation, or driven to extinction by the deliberate actions of another.

 V. LEGAL AND MORAL RIGHTS